17-18-19 april 2026.

 𝐄𝐱𝐭𝐫𝐚𝐬:

-Feather small swords will be displaying and selling some smallswords again and donating something for a tombola!
+Feather small swords will be displaying and selling some smallswords again and donating this beauty for a tombola!

 https://www.feathersmallswords.com